onap/dcaegen2-platform-plugins/cdap/README.md

 Note that the value is always a list of IP:Ports because there could be multiple identical services that satisfy the client (A in this case).
 This is client side load balancing.

 # Tests
 To run the tests, you need `tox`.
 You can get it with `pip install tox`.
-After that, simply run `tox` from inside the `cdapplugin` directory to run the tests.
+After that, simply run `tox -c tox-local.ini` from inside the `cdapplugin` directory to run the tests and generate a coverage report.